 Hill RHF Housing Partners, LP v.
-City of Los Angeles (2020) 51 CA5th 621 (rev. granted as S263734)
+City of Los Angeles (2020) 51 CA5th 621 (petn. rev. filed 8/6/20)

-- Affordable housing owner challenged renewal of two LA BIDS, claiming its assessment was not proportionate to its special benefit - City & BIDs prevailed on the merits at trial - DCA affirmed for failure to exhaust administrative remedies - It is not enough to vote "no" - You have to specific the issues you plan to litigate - Plantier v.
-Ramona MWD (2019) 7 C5th 372 had reserved this question (slide 72) - · Important win for local government
+- Affordable housing owner challenged renewal of two LA BIDS, claiming its assessment was not proportionate to its special benefit - · City & BIDs prevailed on the merits at trial - DCA affirmed for failure to exhaust administrative remedies - It is not enough to vote "no" - You have to specific the issues you plan to litigate - Plantier v.
+Ramona MWD (2019) 7 C5th 372 had reserved this question (slide 81) - Important win for local government